 The dictionary defines the Law of Averages as - a statistical principle formulated by Jakob Bernoulli to show a more or less predictable ratio between the number of random trials of an event and its occurrences.

-WFG is a system which people will drop out of.
+WFG is a system where people will often quit.
 So to build your team you need to work extra hard to find people who won't quit.
-Finding good recruits is like a lottery system, WFG will prospect anyone and everyone, that way they might get a few people who don't quit.
+Finding good recruits is like a lottery system, WFG will prospect anyone and everyone, that way they might get a few people who stay in the system.
 The image below is a table from the leadership manual, which illustrates their expectations for recruitment and retention:

 They tell us that to get the business going we only need 3 SMDs beneath us.
 But if only 25% of prospects (who attend a presentation and follow up meeting) become associates, then we have to have follow up meetings with 12 prospects to get three associates..
 But then only 25% of associates will become licensed or registered so we'd really need 12 associates to get 3 licensed / registered associates in our team.
 This means we'd need to have follow up meetings with 48 prospects